Improving Calibration through the Relationship with Adversarial Robustness: Introduction

-To this end, we propose \textbf{A}dversarial \textbf{R}obustness based \textbf{Ada}ptive \textbf{L}abel \textbf{S}moothing (AR-AdaLS) that integrates the correlations of adversarial robustness and uncertainty into training by adaptively smoothing the training labels conditioned on how unrobust an input is.
-Our method improves label smoothing~\cite{szegedy2013} by explicitly teaching the model to differentiate the training data according to their adversarial robustness and then adaptively smooth their labels.
-By giving different supervision to the training data, our method leads to better calibration and stability over the model without an increase of latency during inference.
-In particular, since adversarially unrobust data can be considered as an outlier of the underlying data distribution~\cite{Carlini2019DistributionDT}, our method, by taking the adversarial robustness of the in-distribution data into consideration during training, can even greatly improve model's calibration and stability on held-out shifted data, whose distribution is different from the training distribution.
-Lastly, we propose ``AR-AdaLS of Ensemble'' to combine our AR-AdaLS and deep ensembles~\cite{ensemble}, which is the state-of-the-art method especially under distributional shift~\cite{snoek2019can}, to further improve the calibration performance for shifted data.
+To this end, we propose \textbf{A}dversarial \textbf{R}obustness based \textbf{Ada}ptive \textbf{L}abel \textbf{S}moothing (\ar) to integrate the correlations between adversarial robustness and calibration into training.
+Specifically, \ar adaptively smooths the training labels conditioned on how vulnerable an input is to adversarial attacks.
+Our method improves label smoothing~\citep{szegedy2013} by explicitly teaching the model to differentiate the training data according to their adversarial robustness and then adaptively smooth their labels.
+By giving different supervision to the training data, our method leads to better calibration over the model without an increase of latency during inference.
+In addition, since adversarially unrobust data points can be considered as outliers of the underlying data distribution~\citep{Carlini2019DistributionDT}, our method can even greatly improve model calibration on held-out shifted data.
+Further, we propose ``\arensem'' to combine our \ar and deep ensembles~\citep{ensemble, snoek2019can}, to further improve the calibration performance under distributional shift.
+Last, we find an additional benefit of \ar is improving model stability (i.e., decreasing variance over multiple independent runs), which is valuable in practical applications where changes in predictions across runs (churn) is problematic.